openstax/tagging-legend/README.md

   - `ost-standards-ngss` : Specific NGSS definition class.
 Place on the class that defines the TEKS name and its definition.
   - `ost-standards-name` : Generic class that defines the TEKS or NGSS name (e.g., 4C or HS-PS2-*).
   - `ost-standards-description` : Generic class that defines the TEKS or NGSS text description.
+  - `ost-standards-discard`: Generic class that lets UX style (i.e., remove) the : listed in the TEKS and NGSS standards
 - no prefix: visual styling only